 The same goes here.
-You can freeze vegetable soup in a mason jar after you have cooled it down.
-Make sure to leave 1-2 inches of space before you put the jar in the freezer.
-No need to get out your ruler, just leave enough space for the air to expand.
+You can freeze vegetable soup in a glass mason jar after you have cooled it down.
+Make sure to leave 1-2 inches of space before you put the pot in the freezer.
+No need to get out your ruler; leave enough room for the air to expand.

 Can you freeze mason jars with bone broth?

 I am pretty sure you have guessed my answer by now, right?
 Yes, you can follow the simple steps mentioned above.

 Can you freeze glass mason jars with the metal lid on?